 How Machiavelli can help us today

 In addition to advising leaders on their roles in organizations, Machiavelli advises citizens who rule their democratic republics.
 There is a lot of confusion today about how to balance political stability and political vitality, or how to avoid the corruption of liberty in a republic.
 Machiavelli can help us deal with lawless Cyclopes, by-pass the promised utopias of the Sirens, to navigate through the Scylla and Charybdis of popular parties.

-We will read the first 13 chapters of the Discourses, taking time to look carefully at each part that we read aloud each week.
-No homework or preparation is required.
+Our plan is to cover Book 1 in October-December, Book 2, January-March, and Book 3 April-June, taking time to look carefully at each part that we read aloud each week.
+Average pages per week: 8.
 For new participants, enjoy the first three sessions free.
 Thereafter, join the pathway at a reduced subscription price.